The Anne Arundel Soil Conservation District plays a role in the prevention of erosion and sediment during construction activity.

-- Sediment and erosion control plan review and approval for projects located in Anne Arundel County, the City of Annapolis and State Highway projects within the Severn River watershed.
+- Sediment and erosion control plan review and approval for projects located in Anne Arundel County, the City of Annapolis and State Highway projects.
 All plans must adhere to the current Maryland Department of the Environment’s Standard and Specifications for Soil Erosion and Sediment Control (aka 2011 Specs); and

 - Small pond approval for ponds in Anne Arundel County and the City of Annapolis.
 Pond design must adhere to USDA, NRCS, MD-378.

 - Residential Plans

 - Commercial Plans

 - Rough Grading

 - Stream Restoration

 - Surface Mining

 - All submittals must be made directly to the Permit Application Center (PAC).
 When plans are submitted to the PAC, four sets of these plans along with a cover letter, the Engineer’s Transmittal Letter and a copy of our checklist must be marked for AASCD.